icopy-site/awesome/docs/awesome/static-analysis.md

 - [bashate](https://github.com/openstack/bashate) — Code style enforcement for bash programs.
 The output format aims to follow pycodestyle (pep8) default output format.
 - [i-Code CNES for Shell](https://github.com/lequal/i-CodeCNES) :warning: — An open source static code analysis tool for Shell and Fortran (77 and 90).
-- [kmdr](https://kmdr.sh) — CLI tool for learning commands from your terminal. kmdr delivers a break down of commands with every attribute explained.
+- [kmdr](https://kmdr.sh) :warning: — CLI tool for learning commands from your terminal. kmdr delivers a break down of commands with every attribute explained.
 - [sh](https://pkg.go.dev/mvdan.cc/sh/v3) — A shell parser, formatter, and interpreter with bash support; includes shfmt
 - [shellcheck](https://www.shellcheck.net) — ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts.
 - [shellharden](https://github.com/anordal/shellharden) — A syntax highlighter and a tool to semi-automate the rewriting of scripts to ShellCheck conformance, mainly focused on quoting.